 Visiting the Integrated Sexual Health Service

-You can make an appointment or you can go to a drop-in clinic (which means you can just turn up).
+You can make an appointment or you can go to a drop-in clinic (which means you can just turn up, however this clinic may close early during busy periods).
 You can also book an appointment online.

 Your name and details

 You'll be asked for your name and some contact details.
 You don't have to give your real name if you don't want to.
 If you do, it will be kept confidential, your GP won't be told of your visit without your permission.

 If you have tests and the results aren't available during your visit, the clinic will need to contact you later, so give them the correct contact details.

 They will check how you want to receive your results.
 They can usually be given to you over the phone, in a text or in an unmarked letter.

 Results are sent via text, we do not send results out via letter.
 Patients can call for their results if they have not been received within 2 weeks of attending.

 Be prepared to answer questions about your sex life, including:

 - Whether you have any symptoms